jamstack/jamstack.org/README.md

 ## Contribute Examples

 To contribute examples to the JAMstack community, simply clone this branch and edit the `examples.yaml` in the `/site/data` directory.
 Just add another item (following the the prexisting syntax).
 Lastly, upload a thumbnail of the site to the `/img/examples` directory (image should be a jpeg 596px wide and 396px tall) and submit a pull request.
 We will review these regularly and likely merge the addition shortly.

+## Contribute Events

+To contribute events to the JAMstack community, we recommend just adding the event to your meetup and let our logic do the rest.
+If the event is outside of a meetup (like a conference), please manually submit it using the short guide below:

+1. Clone this branch and edit the `events.yaml` in the `/site/data` directory
+2. Add your event (following the the prexisting syntax)
+3. Submit a pull request

+*We will review these regularly and likely merge the addition shortly.